Yellow-bellied seedeater

-The yellow-bellied seedeater (Sporophila nigricollis) is a species of bird in the family Thraupidae, formerly placed with the American sparrows in the Emberizidae.
+The yellow-bellied seedeater (Sporophila nigricollis) is a species of bird in the family Thraupidae, formerly placed with the New World sparrows in the Emberizidae.

 Taxonomy and systematics

-Hooded seedeater
+"Hooded seedeater"

-The hooded seedeater was a proposed bird species described by Austrian ornithologist August von Pelzeln as Spermophila melanops in 1870.
+The "hooded seedeater" was a proposed bird species described by Austrian ornithologist August von Pelzeln as Spermophila melanops in 1870.
 The only known individual was heavily moulted and caught in October 1823 from a flock of other seedeater species at the edge of a lake 15 kilometres north of Registro do Araguaia, Brazil.
-It is now considered to be either a hybrid or an abnormal specimen of the yellow-bellied seedeater.
-The bird had a black crest and throat, the upperparts were olive and the underparts showed a dingy buff.
+It is now considered to be either an abnormal specimen of the yellow-bellied seedeater or a hybrid.
+The bird had a black crest and throat, the upperparts were olive, and the underparts showed a dingy buff.
 In contrast, a typical yellow-bellied seedeater has pale yellow underparts and the black colouring extends to the upper breast.

 Distribution and habitat

 The yellow-bellied seedeater is found in Central and South America from Costa Rica to Bolivia.
 Its natural habitats are subtropical or tropical high-altitude shrubland, pastureland, and heavily degraded former forest.